-After our dinner party guests have arrived, it seems they to like to congregate in our kitchen.
+After our dinner party guests have arrived, it seems they like to congregate in our kitchen.
 And it’s especially true if it’s a small dinner party (six or less).
-I think they do this for two reasons: (1) they want to socialize with their hosts and (2) they know this is where the magic occurs..
+I think they do this for two reasons: (1) they want to socialize with their hosts and (2) they know this is where the magic occurs.

 In the early stages of my introduction to hosting, I recommended to keep things simple.
 But after you’ve become more accomplished and you’ve established your reputation, you can now become more of an entertainer.
-Make it fun for everyone, Show off a little, and this will kick your status up a notch.
+Make it fun for everyone.
+Show off a little, and this will kick your status up a notch.

 What can really get everyone’s attention is how you swirl the wine before you sniff it.
-The easiest way to swirl is to place your thumb and forefinger at the base of a stemmed wine glass while it’s siting on the table.
+The easiest way to swirl is to place your thumb and forefinger at the base of a stemmed wine glass while it’s sitting on the table.
 Then, draw little circles on the table while gripping the base of the glass.

 But the most impressive way is to grip the stem with your thumb and first two fingers and swirl it in the air.
-For a good video in how to do this click on Wine Folly’s How To Swirl Wine.
+For a good video demonstrating how to do this click on Wine Folly’s How To Swirl Wine.
 I recommend you practice with water until you’ve mastered the technique.
-This takes some practice, but it’s is worth it.
+This takes some practice, but it’s worth it.
 To be able to do this well is a confidence builder in many social settings, and always do it with flair.

 When sniffing thewine, get your nose all of the way in the glass.
 As a matter of fact, the top edge of the glass should touch the bridge of your nose.
-First see if you can detect any spoilage or “corking” of the wine.
+First, see if you can detect any spoilage or “corking” of the wine.
 Then notice what aromas you are detecting.
 This is your first real indicator on how the wine is going to taste.
 Take your time.
 Anticipate.
 And then take a sip.

 Also, be sure you are knowledgeable about the wine(s) you are serving.
-Educate your guests if you have useful or interesting information about the wine.
+Educate your guests if you have useful or interesting information about wine.
 Telling them why you chose this particular wine is also a good idea.

 Many cooks hate the slicing, dicing, and mincing that’s required in preparing a great meal.
 If I know I’m going to be spending time doing this, I put on my composite disc Iron Chef Bob’s Kitchen Music.
-This way I have some musical accompaniment while I’m working.
-Having music playing in the background will helps to give your knife skills a rhythm, and this will make you look better and more proficient.
+This way, I have some musical accompaniment while I’m working.
+Having music playing in the background helps to give your knife skills a rhythm, and this will make you look better and more proficient.

 I never try to rush the slicing, dicing, and mincing.
 It should be an exact process.
 I want my slices to be of uniform width and my dice and mince to be consistently the same throughout.

 And always, safety first.
 Knives are sharp and can be dangerous.
 Be cautious.
-Never wave knives around or you could eviscerate one of your helpers.
+Never wave knives around, or you could eviscerate one of your helpers.

 Learning how to flip food in your skillet or sauté pan is a helpful technique to know.
 It’s also flashy.
 While it’s fun to flip a pancake without the aid of a spatula, flipping the contents of a pan is especially useful when sautéing food.
-It’s much faster using a spatula, and it lets everyone know who happens to be watching that this isn’t your first dance.
+It’s much faster than using a spatula, and it lets everyone know who happens to be watching that this isn’t your first dance.
 For some help click on Ming Tsai’s video, Simply Ming Tips – Flipping Food In A Pan.

 A couple of recommendations I would like to make: (1) Use a sauté pan instead of a high-sided skillet, especially in the early stages of learning.
-The rolled sides make the slipping process much simpler.
+The rolled sides make the flipping process much simpler.
 (2) This is difficult to do if you are using a heavy skillet or pan, so use a light pan when learning and then graduate up.
 (3) Also, practice with marbles or beans in a cold skillet or pan.

 Nothing is quite as impressive as having your host don a tuxedo jacket and prepare a Caesar salad while your guests watch.
 The key to this is having the proper equipment, having a great Caesar salad recipe, and having all of your ingredients organized in your prep area.
 It also helps if you are very familiar with the recipe, and you’ve practiced.
 You’ll score extra points if you perform this on a serving cart.